-John Buchovecky represents clients in energy and related infrastructure project development, investment, operation and regulation in the US and internationally.
-He has extensive experience structuring projects, negotiating project agreements and documentation, and representing clients in related regulatory and permitting matters.
-John’s clients include project developers, investors, owners and operators, energy commodity companies and marketers, fuel suppliers, and equipment and technology vendors.
+John Buchovecky represents clients in energy and infrastructure project development, investment, operation and regulation in the United States and internationally.
+He has extensive experience structuring projects, business ventures, negotiating project agreements and documentation, and representing clients in related commercial, investment, regulatory and permitting matters.
+John’s clients include developers, investors, owners and operators, energy commodity companies and marketers, fuel suppliers, and equipment and technology vendors.

-John is active in conventional, leading, and emerging energy technology sectors from fossil fuels power generation to demand side and distributed energy generation.
-John’s specific project representations include development and operation of natural gas fueled power generation, cogeneration, geothermal power, photovoltaic and concentrating solar power, waste-to-energy and other biomass power generation, renewable biogas, smart grid applications, energy efficiency, energy security, and related projects.
+John is active in conventional, leading, and emerging technology sectors from fossil fuels power generation to demand side, smart grid, and distributed energy generation.
+Some of his current representations include development and operation of natural gas-fueled power generation, cogeneration, geothermal power, photovoltaic and concentrating solar power, waste-to-energy and other biomass power generation, renewable biogas, smart grid applications, energy efficiency, energy security, and related projects.
 He also represents clients on electric power transmission infrastructure matters including development and permitting of merchant transmission and independent transmission projects using high voltage direct current (HVDC) and other technologies.
-In the natural gas sector, John advises on development and permitting of natural gas pipelines, liquefied natural gas (LNG) export and import terminals, and associated infrastructure.

-John’s practice includes both US and international markets.
-He has represented clients of the development and operation of natural gas, LNG and electric power infrastructure in Latin America, and renewable power development and oil and gas matters in east Africa.
-He has also advised on emerging market entry strategies, analyzed offshore regulatory regimes, and developed proposals for policies, laws and regulations to encourage foreign investment in energy infrastructure.
+John’s practice includes both U.S. and international markets and he has worked on matters in Latin America and in East Africa.
+He has advised on emerging market entry strategies, analyzed offshore regulatory regimes, and developed proposals for policies, laws, and regulations to encourage foreign investment in energy infrastructure.

 In addition to his practice, John is General Counsel to the firm, is on the board of VNF Solutions, and serves as one of the firm's Ethics Officers.